krshna-dtdl/AgenticAICodeReviewer/README.md

 # Intelligent Code Review and Correction using Agentic AI.

 This repository contains a toolset for reviewing Python code against PlantUML (PUML) designs.
-The solution integrates machine learning agents to assess code correctness, syntax validation, and design alignment through automated review and correction mechanisms.
+The solution integrates langchain agents to assess code correctness, syntax validation, and design alignment through automated review and correction mechanisms.

 ## Table of Contents
 - [Project Structure](#project-structure)